Boy standing near ice cream truck in Tacony struck by hit-and-run driver: Police

 The striking vehicle is described as a 4-door silver car.
 No further description has been provided.

-Police are searching for surveillance video in the area and will return to the scene for further investigation.
+Police are searching for surveillance video in the area hoping for clues to find the driver.

 Anyone with any information is asked to call police at 215-686-TIPS.